staadecker/truss-force-solver/README.md

 ## Known Issues

 - No unit testing.
 This is a personal project that I developed for fun rather than reliability.
-Therefore, I decided to not focus on testing.
-This was a intentional decision.
+Therefore, I intentionally decided not to focus on testing.
+Weird loading cases might not work as expected.
-Do not expect everything to work perfectly, especially with weird loading cases.

 ## License